-Facebook rolls out autoplay sound, new TV app in video-focused update
+Facebook is now having videos autoplay with the sound on following tests earlier this year

 Although Facebook isn’t necessarily thought of as a video platform, it does provide a massive portal to video content.
 Facebook is aware of this, which is why the social network is rolling out new video playback features on its mobile app, and introducing another app for TVs.

 Facebook listed the video-focused updates in a post on its Newsroom blog.
 For starters, videos in the News Feed will now autoplay with sound turned on by default, and audio will fade in and out as you scroll past them.
-The company says the change has received positive feedback in testing, though if you disagree, it can be switched off in the settings.
-Either way, devices switched to silent will not automatically play sound in the News Feed.
+A few weeks ago, the social media giant appeared to make good on that promise in earnest, as an increasing number of people are seeing a message that reads, “We’re always working to make Facebook a better place to watch videos.
+That’s why videos now play with sound on automatically.
+Use the volume icon on any video to make the sound right for you.”

+Apparently, Facebook decided to make the change back in February because users apparently expected to hear sound as they scrolled through their News Feed.
+“After testing sound on in News Feed and hearing positive feedback, we’re slowly bringing it to more people.
+With this update, sound fades in and out as you scroll through videos in News Feed, bringing those videos to life,” Facebook noted in a blog post.

+But don’t worry — if you don’t want the sound automatically on in Facebook, you have the option of turning it off, both on the iOS and Android versions of the app.
+Just select the menu button and make your way over to account settings and sounds, and turn off “News Feed Start With Sound.”

 A more welcome addition might be the larger preview for vertically formatted videos.
 Facebook notes it has been testing this layout for some accounts as well, and soon it will roll out to all iOS and Android users.
 The new viewing experience also sports a smoother animation to scale to full-screen more seamlessly, as well as a redesigned progress bar with thumbnails to make navigating videos much more convenient.

-Note: Update: Facebook is now rolling out its auto-sound feature on its Android and iOS apps to more people.